 Benefits of the Carnivore Diet

 At 55 years old, Jim is probably in better shape than since his early teens and is probably stronger than 98% of men in his age range.
-Most people guess his age at way younger than he is and he credits this to regular strength and cardio training, fasting, daily meditation and the carnivore diet.
+Most people guess his age as way younger than he is, and he credits this to regular strength and cardio training, fasting, daily meditation, and the carnivore diet.